VirtualAcorn FAQ

 How fast does VirtualAcorn run?

 This depends greatly on the spec of your PC.
 In order to give users some idea we have produced a graph below showing the approximate speed of VirtualAcorn on different speed processors.
 The figures shown below are based on the result from the BogoMips test program supplied with VirtualAcorn.
-It is worth pointing put that different processors may yield slightly different results, for example a 3Ghz Pentium 4 will perform slightly better that a 3Ghz Celeron.
-An AMD Athlon 3200+ (which is actually clocked to around 2200Mhz) will give a figure similar to the Pentium 4.
+It is worth pointing put that different processors may yield slightly different results, for example a 2Ghz Core i5 will perform better that a 2Ghz Core i3.
+It's not the processor speed that's important, it's the type of processor that matters.

 As always we should point out that these figures are intended as a guide only and actual performance will vary depending on the hardware you have and on the RISC OS software you are running.